Happy Anniversary, dear readers! Can you believe it has been one year since we launched?

 James Scott Memorial Fountain at Belle Isle, Detroit City Distillery cocktails, The Whitney, Rivera Court at Detroit Institute of Arts, Pegasus Taverna vegetarian trio

 When I turned 29, I vowed to explore Detroit as part of my 30 before 30 bucket list.
-I got straight to work on that, celebrating my birthday eating burgers at Mercury Burger & Bar and drinking a smoked bourbon cocktail at the Sugar House — now Bill Murray — in Corktown.
+I got straight to work on that, celebrating my birthday eating burgers at Mercury Burger & Bar and drinking a smoked bourbon cocktail at the Sugar House in Corktown.

 In 2015, I served as a @bestfooddetroit Community Leader, sharing Detroit’s best restaurants, dishes and drinks with the local foodie community on Instagram.
-I met up with the MyFab5 founders and my fellow Detroit Community Leader Sharon of @theinsidelook for a savory brunch at Dime Store.
+I even met up with the Best Food founders for a savory brunch at Dime Store.

 Horse grazes in pasture, Windy Corner Market shrimp po’boy and cheesecake, Saul Good mural, Keeneland horse racing

 In April I went to visit April, my cousin who lives in Lexington, Kentucky.
 Usually when I visit April, she takes me to a bourbon distillery.
 Unfortunately, that didn’t fit the schedule this time around.
 Instead we spent a day at Keeneland, where I was invited to photograph the horse races and winners alongside a professional race track photographer.
 As I said in this guest post on Annie Anywhere, more so than the horse racing, people watching was the main attraction.
 I had never seen so many pastel colors and so much seersucker on adults in my life!